 Tribeca Therapy Launches Tribeca Maternity to Address the Critical Needs of Women, Their Partners, and Their Families During COVID-19

-Tribeca Therapy is excited to announce the launch of Tribeca Maternity, a new branch of our practice offering teletherapy and online therapy for women, their partners, and their families to address the emotional experiences related to family planning, trying to conceive, pregnancy, childbirth, and early parenthood.
+Tribeca Therapy is excited to announce the launch of Tribeca Maternity, a new branch of our practice offering teletherapy and online therapy, in addition to therapy at our Tribeca and Park Slope, Brooklyn offices after COVID, for women, their partners, and their families to address the emotional experiences related to family planning, trying to conceive, pregnancy, childbirth, and early parenthood.
 Rather than a separate practice from Tribeca Therapy, Tribeca Maternity was founded, with Senior Therapist Rachael Benjamin serving as its Director, with the understanding that women and their families’ concerns are worthy of special attention and deserve a dedicated focus in our practice (Read more about the history of Tribeca Maternity here).

 Practicing remote therapy during COVID-19, we’ve come to understand the myriad ways this uncertain time has complicated the experiences of family planning, pregnancy, and parenting, and the need for emotional support in these areas has both shifted and grown incredibly.
 In order to respond to these new and growing needs, we decided to expedite the launch of Tribeca Maternity, understanding the crucial importance of providing help for women, their partners, and their families to meet the unique demands of this unprecedented moment.